Wild Jack: Themes

 Throughout his various novels, Christopher makes frequent use of "themes of global catastrophe."
 Wild Jack is no different, featuring a world rebuilt in the shadow of the apocalyptic "Breakdown."
 Interestingly, the dichotomy of the city versus the wild is a topic which Christopher had explored before, in his award-winning novel The Guardians; however, in that book it was a dichotomy "where the ruling class live in country villas, and the cities are festering."
 The foremost idea of the novel Wild Jack appears to be freedom, a message which Christopher has explored before; perhaps his most well-known series, The Tripods, also features rebel fighters going up against a force of vast technological superiority and strength.
 As Christopher told an interviewer in 1984, "Freedom of thought is perhaps the greatest good, and needs to be fought for and sacrificed for."

+This theme can also be treated as "resistance to tyranny", paralleling many resistance movements against such tyrannies as in Nazi Germany and Communist Russia, and Communist China.

+Reception

+Kirkus Reviews commented "once again John Christopher has created a world with a clean, simplistic dichotomy."